petercerno/trader-backtest/README.md

 Every trader is executed (backtested) as follows:

-* At every step the trader receives the latest OHLC tick `T[i]`, current account balances, and updates its internal state.
-The current time is at the end of the OHLC tick `T[i]` time period.
+* At every step the trader receives the latest OHLC tick `T[i]`, some additional side input signals (possibly an empty vector), and current account balances.
+Based on this information the trader updates its own internal state and data-structures.
+The current time of the trader is at the end of the OHLC tick `T[i]` time period.
 (The trader does not receive zero volume OHLC ticks.
 These OHLC ticks indicate a gap in a price history, which could have been caused by an unresponsive exchange or its API.)
 * Then the trader needs to decide what orders to emit.
 There are no other active orders on the exchange at this moment (see the explanation below).
 * Once the trader decides what orders to emit, the exchange will execute (or cancel) all these orders on the follow-up OHLC tick `T[i+1]`.
-The trader does not see the follow-up OHLC tick `T[i+1]`, so there is no peeking into the future.
+The trader does not see the follow-up OHLC tick `T[i+1]` (nor any follow-up side input), so it cannot peek into the future by design.
 * Once all orders are executed (or canceled) by the exchange, the trader receives the follow-up OHLC tick `T[i+1]` and the whole process repeats.

 Note that at every step every order gets either executed or canceled by the exchange.
 This is a design simplification so that there are no active orders that the trader needs to maintain over time.
 In practice, however, we would not cancel orders if they would be re-emitted again.
 We would simply modify the existing orders (from the previous iteration) based on the updated state.